ddc-datascience/Deep-Dive-Data-Science/index.md

 The class will be evaluated in three categories:

 - Capstone: 55%
-- Class Projects: 45%
+- Class Projects: 35%

-The capstone and class projects have their own rubrics and different milestones that are required to be achieved.
+- Assessments: 10%

+The class projects occur throughout the bootcamp and will be scored immediately after the due date of the project.
+The assessments will occurs after the conclusion of each project.
 The overall passing score in the class is ≥ 75.00%.

 # Student Learning Outcomes